Snow & Ice

 Clearing Your Walks

 Following a snowfall, Mt.
 Lebanon residents, property owners and businesses are reminded that snow and ice must be removed from sidewalks adjacent to their property within 24 hours after the end of the snowfall so they will be clear and safe for pedestrian traffic.
+(Businesses have four hours to clear sidewalks.)
 If snow continues to fall, the sidewalks must be cleared and kept open for passage.

 Blowing or dumping snow into the street is a violation of the municipal code.
 Violating homeowners are liable in case of an accident.
 Public works offers this hint regarding driveway snow: